rrousselGit/flutter_hooks/README.md

 Flutter_hooks comes with a list of reusable hooks already provided.

-They are divided in different kinds:
+They are divided into different kinds:

 ### Primitives

-A set of low level hooks that interacts with the different life-cycles of a widget
+A set of low-level hooks that interacts with the different life-cycles of a widget

 | name                                                                                                              | description                                                      |
 | ----------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |